Group Members

 Phone: +386 5 9099 703

-Biography: Dr Melita Sternad Lemut got her B.Sc. in Food Technology (Enology) at the Biotechnical Faculty of Ljubljana in 1992.
-After graduating she was practically trained in the wine estates (USA, Switzerland) and has worked in industrial research (R&D; Nestle, Switzerland) abroad.
-Returning home she and her ex-husband created their own wine estate with brand name Tilia.
-In 2006 she joint the University of Nova Gorica as a Lecturer at the School of Viticulture & Enology and has enroled her PhD studies at the Postgraduate Study Programme of Environmental Sciences at the same University in 2009 and finished in 2014.
+Biography: Dr. Melita Sternad Lemut got her B.Sc. in Food Technology (Enology) at the Biotechnical Faculty of Ljubljana in 1992.
+After graduating she was practically trained in wine estates (USA, Switzerland) and has worked in industrial research (R&D; Nestle, Switzerland) abroad.
+After returning home she worked in the family-owned Wine Estate with the brand name Tilia.
+In 2006 she joint the University of Nova Gorica as a Lecturer at the School of Viticulture & Enology and in 2009 enrolled her PhD studies at the Postgraduate Study Programme of Environmental Sciences at the same University, which she finished in 2014.
 She is one of the initiators of the Wine Research Centre establishment at University of Nova Gorica.

 Role: Melita is involved in research and teaching and was working as a Programme director of Bachelor’s programme in Viticulture and Enology from 2009 -2011.
 In 2014 she was appointed as a Head of Wine Research Centre.

-Research interests: Grape & wine polyphenols / Secondary metabolism in the interaction between vine and environment / Aplications of metabolomics / Co-pigmentation reactions during vinification procedures.
+Research interests: Grape & wine polyphenols / Secondary metabolism in the interaction between vine and environment / Applications of metabolomics / Co-pigmentation reactions during vinification procedures / Alternative approaches in winemaking

 E-mail: branka.mozetic@ung.si